syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

-I'm **Hassaan** (correct, my first name is not *Syed* 😄).
-I'm a curious Engineering Manager with a passion for Cloud-scale Data and Analytics.
-Living and working in four countries has enabled me to contribute effectively in teams with diverse backgrounds.
+My name is **Hassaan** (correct, it's not *Syed* 😄).
+I'm a curious Engineering Manager with 15+ years of experience in developing Software and leading Engineering teams.
+I'm particularly passionate about Data and Analytics in the Cloud.
+Living in four countries has enabled me to effectively contribute in teams with diverse backgrounds.
+Working across industries such as Retail, Telco, AdTech, Manufacturing and Energy has helped me understand a wide array of business domains.

-In my current role at Microsoft Commercial Software Engineering (CSE), I'm leading a team of talented and meticulous developers that empower strategically important Azure customers to drive the value of intelligent cloud and edge through Software Engineering.
+In my current role at Microsoft Commercial Software Engineering (CSE), I'm leading a team of talented and meticulous developers that empower strategically important Azure customers to drive the value of intelligent cloud through Software Engineering.

 ### Things I believe (*in no particular order*)